About Montaner Castle

 Built on the site of a castle built on a motte in the 11th century by the Viscounts of Montaner, the 14th century Château de Montaner is a castle in the commune of Montaner in the Pyrénées-Atlantiques département of southern France.

-It includes a vast polygonal enceinte with 20 sections supported by buttresses with two gateways and a 36 metre high square keep, accessed by a swing bridge.
-Above the door to the keep is the majestic coat of arms of Foix-Béarn, itself capped with the words “Fébus mé fé” (“Fébus made me”).
-Since 1854, the Castle has been owned and managed by the Pyrénées-Atlantiques département.
-In summer, numerous spectacles and exhibitions are organised on the theme of the Middle Ages.
+Today, Montaner Castle is open for visitors to explore the vast polygonal walls with 20 sections supported by buttresses with two gateway, accessed by a swing bridge.
+Above the door to the keep is the majestic coat of arms of Foix-Béarn, topped with the words ‘Fébus mé fé’ (Fébus made me).